The Weaver Family

 Why did you decide to become a dairy farmer?

 Chris: My family has been involved in dairy farming for six generations.
 My father was a veterinarian, and we grew up in the city.
 I attended The University of California, Davis and initially wanted to go into human medicine.
 But, I had a couple of internships on dairy farms and really started to develop a passion for dairy farming.
-My father and I purchased this farm and started out with 500 cows – now, we have more than 3,000.
+My father and I purchased this farm and started out with 500 cows — now, we have about 4,500.
 Today, we are here for our cows, for our environment and for our communities.

 HEAR FROM THE FARMER